 Morphology: size and shape of the sperm

-Count: 20 million sperm per mL plus is a healthy sperm count.
-Less than that is considered low sperm count.
+Count: 20 million sperm per mL or more is a healthy sperm count.
+Less than that is considered a low sperm count.
 You can find out if you have low sperm count with an easy at-home test.